-Class size and staff: While the General Education Freshman Seminar and the Keystone courses will be interdisciplinary in nature they will be taught by a single faculty member.
+Class size and staff: While the General Education First Year Seminar and the Keystone courses will be interdisciplinary in nature they will be taught by a single faculty member.

-- The Freshman Seminar is designed for a maximum class size of 25 students. - Keystones will vary in size.
-The WI seminars will be capped at 25.
-In other seminars, larger groups of students can be served. - The Keystone in Scientific Inquiry has a lab component so the lecture/recitation portion could be delivered to larger groups but lab sections must be capped at 20 due to laboratory classroom size.
+• The First Year Seminar is designed for a maximum class size of 25 students.

-• As the new General Education curriculum is put into place, on-line and hybrid offerings of the Keystones will be developed.
+- Keystone classes will vary in size.
+Keystones designated as WI (e.g., KEHB and KEWH) will be capped at 25.
+In the other keystones, larger groups of students can be served in lecture portions of these courses, while the laboratory and recitation portions of these courses may require smaller groups of students for pedagogical reasons or because laboratories can only accommodate a certain number of students. - The Keystone in Scientific Inquiry has a lab component so the lecture/recitation portion could be delivered to larger groups, but lab sections must be capped at 20 due to laboratory classroom size. - As the new General Education curriculum is put into place, on-line and hybrid offerings of the Keystones will be developed.
 As the curriculum moves forward this will give students more flexibility, alleviate space issues, etc.